• Skip to primary navigation

 Can I use the oven to bake this pizza?

-Yes, if using your oven, it’s important to always preheat it.
+Yes, if using your oven, it’s important always to preheat it.
 Make sure the oven stays at 500 °F (260 °C) for about one hour before lowering the oven temperature slightly to 425° F (220 ° C) and bake for about 20 minutes.
-Experiment and feel free to adjust your own oven temperature in order to get the best pizza.
+Experiment, and feel free to adjust your oven temperature in order to get the best pizza.

 Why did my pizza dough tear while stretching it?

 If using a stand mixer, the dough should be kneaded for at least 5 minutes or until the dough pulls away from the sides of the bowl.
-This is the time where the gluten develops.
-Also, allow the dough to rest before attempting to stretch it after the second rise.
+This is the time when the gluten develops.
+Also, allow the dough to rest before stretching it after the second rise.

 The golden crispy crust of a grilled Italian pizza.